These simple no-cost ways to recognize student achievement increase students’ engagement, motivation, and performance.

 What’s in this post?
 Click to open the Table of Contents

-While it is important to celebrate student success in your classroom, the successes should be REAL.
-Students will see through false praise and that does not do anyone any good.
-There should be plenty of REAL successful moments in your classroom.
-Recognize and build on those moments.
+While it’s important to celebrate student achievements in your classroom, the successes should be REAL.
+Students will see through false praise and that doesn’t do anyone any good.
+Plenty of REAL successful moments happen in your classroom each week if not each day.
+Recognize and build on those small moments.

-It doesn’t have to become a big classroom production to celebrate student success in your music classroom.
+This doesn’t have to become a big classroom production to celebrate student achievement in your music classroom.
 Use FUN, simple, no fuss, ways to identify quality student performance.
-Consider using simple signs or signals, or dance moves to recognize extraordinary performance or improved performance.
-Consider using the following.
+It can be as simple as a “thumbs up” from the teacher and fellow students.
+Use dance moves to recognize extraordinary or vastly improved performances.